 Erin’s Easy Entertaining Tricks

-Here are some tips and tricks for making ’em the best they can be so you can share them with the people you love:
+Here are some tips and tricks for making ’em the best they can be so you can share them:

-- Don’t chill the cookies.
+- Don’t chill the batter.
 No, really.
 The potato chips will get soggy, and you won’t get the delightful crunchy pieces when you bite into them.

 - Remember to dip your fork in the water before you press down the cookies.
 Since the batter is super sticky, it will stick to the metal.